mit-lean/DecTrain/README.md

 </p>

 This repo contains code to run DecTrain, an algorithm that decides when to train a monocular depth DNN, published in [our paper](https://ieeexplore.ieee.org/document/10857473).
+## Abstract
+Deep neural networks (DNNs) can deteriorate in accuracy when deployment data differs from training data.
+While performing online training at all timesteps can improve accuracy, it is computationally expensive.
+We propose DecTrain, a new algorithm that decides when to train a monocular depth DNN online using self-supervision with low overhead.
+To make the decision at each timestep, DecTrain compares the cost of training with the predicted accuracy gain.
+We evaluate DecTrain on out-of-distribution data, and find DecTrain maintains accuracy compared to online training at all timesteps, while training only 44% of the time on average.
+We also compare the recovery of a low inference cost DNN using DecTrain and a more generalizable high inference cost DNN on various sequences.
+DecTrain recovers the majority (97%) of the accuracy gain of online training at all timesteps while reducing computation compared to the high inference cost DNN which recovers only 66%.
+With an even smaller DNN, we achieve 89% recovery while reducing computation by 56%.
+DecTrain enables low-cost online training for a smaller DNN to have competitive accuracy with a larger, more generalizable DNN at a lower overall computational cost.

 ## Installation
 Clone this repo and copy over submodules to a specific path (e.g. `dectrain`) using